Drought: what is it and what can be done about it?

 No. While the temperatures we saw in July’s heatwave are far beyond anything seen in 1976 – due to climate change making heatwaves today more intense – the drought situation is not as severe.

-The Met Office has said that despite the dry trend in 2022, England has had 30% more rain over the first six months of the year than it did 46 years ago.
+The Met Office has said that despite the dry trend in 2022, England has had 30 per cent more rain over the first six months of the year than it did 46 years ago.

 Water companies are warning that there needs to be sufficient rain this autumn and winter – when less is absorbed by growing plants – in order to recharge groundwater and reservoirs before next year.